SinisterRectus/Discordia/README.md

 - To install the Discord library, run `lit install SinisterRectus/discordia`
 - Run your Lua scripts using, for example, `luvit bot.lua`

+### FAQs

+Can I run this on different Lua distribution?
+- The development and deployment of Discordia relies on the Luvit framework, which is built on top of LuaJIT.
+Porting Discordia and its dependencies to pure LuaJIT or Lua 5.x may be possible, but it is not currently a priority.

+Does Discordia support voice chat?
+- The API can be used to move in and out of  voice channels, but there are no plans to implement voice chat at this time.

 ### To-Do
 - Finish documentation
 - Expand websocket support